Tyrrrz/Ressy/Readme.md

 > 🟡 **Project status**: maintenance mode<sup>[[?]](https://github.com/Tyrrrz/.github/blob/master/docs/project-status.md)</sup>

-**Ressy** is a library for reading and writing native resources stored in portable executable images (i.e. EXE and DLL files).
+**Ressy** is a library for managing native resources stored in portable executable images (i.e. EXE and DLL files).
-It offers a high-level abstraction model for working with [resource functions](https://docs.microsoft.com/en-us/windows/win32/menurc/resources-functions) provided by the Windows API.
+It offers a high-level abstraction model for working with the [resource functions](https://docs.microsoft.com/en-us/windows/win32/menurc/resources-functions) provided by the Windows API.

 > **Warning**:
 > This library relies on the Windows API and, as such, works only on Windows.